Living in Edmonton 2026: Complete Guide to Life, Cost & Real Estate

 Cost of Living

-Edmonton's housing market offers a range of options, with an average home price of $675,665 and a median price of $449,900.
-Rent for a one-bedroom apartment in the downtown area averages around $1,250 per month, while outside the core, it drops to about $1,000.
-Utilities, including heating, electricity, and water, typically cost around $200 per month for a standard apartment.
-Groceries for a single person average $300 monthly, slightly below the national average.
-Edmonton Transit Service (ETS) offers monthly passes for $100, making it an affordable option for commuting.
-Compared to other major Canadian cities like Toronto and Vancouver, Edmonton's cost of living remains relatively moderate, providing a balanced lifestyle without the hefty price tag.
+Edmonton's housing market offers a range of options, with an average home price of $571,760 and a median price of $440,000.
+Rent for a one-bedroom apartment in the downtown core averages around $1,200 per month, while outside the city center, it can drop to $950.
+Utilities, including electricity, heating, cooling, water, and garbage, typically cost about $200 per month.
+Groceries for a single person are approximately $300 monthly.
+Public transit, operated by Edmonton Transit Service (ETS), costs $100 for a monthly pass.
+Compared to the national average, Edmonton's cost of living is relatively moderate, with housing being more affordable than in cities like Toronto or Vancouver.

 Best Neighborhoods